riasingh2353/team27/docs/Lab1.md

-By adjusting the resistance of the potentiometer (turning the screw on top), we were able to adjust the voltage read by the analog input pins, which we confirmed by printing this read voltage within the IDE twice every second.
+By adjusting the resistance of the potentiometer (turning the screw on top), we were able to adjust the voltage read by the analog input pins.

 *Potentiometer Analog Value Output:*